 The framework used in this course for solving fluid dynamics problems can be applied to a wide array of situations and contexts.
 You will work on a 2D incompressible laminar flow problem in Ansys.
 Working with 2D flow simulations will help prepare you to create reliable fluid flow simulations for more complex 3D applications such as a car body, fan, and airplane.

 While 2D simulations are a good place to begin, many of the real-world applications of simulation require simulating 3D conditions.
 In this course, you will work on a 3D turbulent flow problem in Ansys.
-You will apply the ideas covered in the previous course on 2D laminar flow, now extending to 3D turbulent flow, which is relevant for many industrial applications of simulation.
+You’ll apply the ideas covered in the previous course on 2D laminar flow, now extending to 3D turbulent flow, which is relevant for many industrial applications of simulation.

 Rotating machinery is very important to consider in practice because it exists all around us in many forms, such as wind turbines, compressors, and fans.
 In this course, you will work on rotating machinery flow problems.
 This problem extends the same underlying physics and governing equations applied to 3D flows, with the added complexity of a moving physical body.

 In high-speed flow, density changes are important to account for in order to accurately simulate the flow.
 In this course, you will work on compressible flow problems in Ansys.
 A classic example of such a flow problem is airflow over an airplane body.
-You will solve the governing equations for this type of problem and simulate the high-speed flow over an airplane body.
+You’ll solve the governing equations for this type of problem and simulate the high-speed flow over an airplane body.

 How It Works